AlexandreLaverre/GOntact/README.md

 opam pin add -y gontact https://gitlab.in2p3.fr/anamaria.necsulea/GOntact.git
 ```

+This will install an executable named `gontact` in your .opam directory.
+This executable
+should be accessible from any directory, if your PATH variable
+was correctly configured when installing opam.

 ## Usage
 <a name="usage"></a>

+For the following usage commands, the GOntact executable is named
+'gontact'.
+Please refer to the above instructions if you
+installed GOntact directly from source.

 To test GOntact, you can use this example dataset (make sure you don't
 have a `data` directory where you run this!):